 lodge Rifugio Agostini to Rifugio Vallesinella from 7 to 8 hours, depending on environmental and conditions of the

-When: whenever you want, provided during the week (no week-end) and with booking 30 days before the date of departure (We have to book the mountain lodge).
+When: whenever you want, provided during the week (no week-end) and with booking 30 days before the date of departure (We have to book the mountain lodges).

-How many participants: minimum three, maximum four, possibility with same skills and mountaineering experience.
+How many participants: minimum three, maximum four, possibility with same skills and via ferrata experience.

 PRICE: Euro 595,00 per person for the full 5 day trip - Euro 360,00 per person for the 3

-What to bring with you for the Bocchette Brenta lodge to lodge trip: all the technical gear is
+What to bring with you for the trip: all the technical gear is being

-being provided by our Mountaineering School Arco (helmet, harness, via ferrata set, crampons, rope, etc.).
+provided by our Alpine School Arco (helmet, harness, set, crampons, rope, etc.).
 You just

 need to bring a pair of solid mountaineering boots and a suitably sized backpack.